 Logistics Guide: Executing a Seamless Office Seating Overhaul

 Replacing hundreds of chairs in a corporate environment is rarely a simple procurement task; it is a complex logistical operation that can either enhance or cripple organizational productivity.
-Many facility managers encounter the "phantom chair" problem—an inventory discrepancy of 3% to 5% that typically occurs during the chaotic transition between receiving and pre-assembly staging.
-Without a rigorous dual-check system where the receiving team and the installation lead independently verify pallet counts, these small errors compound into significant project delays and budgetary leaks.
+Many facility managers encounter the "phantom chair" problem—an inventory discrepancy that typically occurs during the chaotic transition between receiving and pre-assembly staging.
+In internal implementation reviews and customer projects, this has often ranged around 3%–5% of total units, though the exact rate varies by site and process maturity.

 The Ergonomic Imperative: Designing for a Diverse Workforce